MicrosoftDocs/dataexplorer-docs/data-explorer/pricing-calculator.md

 Before you choose a region for your cluster, consider your requirements.
 There are Azure regions all over the world, and they don't all provide exactly the same services or capacity.

-For example, if you need [availability zone support](https://learn.microsoft.com/azure/reliability/availability-zones-service-support#azure-regions-with-availability-zone-support) or [disaster recovery](https://learn.microsoft.com/azure/reliability/cross-region-replication-azure) then you'll need to choose a region that support these services.
+For example, if you need [availability zone support](https://learn.microsoft.com/azure/reliability/availability-zones-service-support#azure-regions-with-availability-zone-support) or [disaster recovery](https://learn.microsoft.com/azure/reliability/cross-region-replication-azure) then you'll need to choose a region that supports these services.
 Or if you need to keep the data within a specific geography due to [data residency and protection](https://azure.microsoft.com/resources/achieving-compliant-data-residency-and-security-with-azure/) concerns, you'll need to select regions within the relevant geography.
 Check out the [Azure regions decision guide](/azure/cloud-adoption-framework/migrate/azure-best-practices/multiple-regions) for more specifics.

-Once you have decided which region is right for you, select the desired **Region** in the calculator.
+Once you've decided which region is right for you, select the desired **Region** in the calculator.

 ## Environment

 There are two options for your cluster environment: **production** or **dev/test**.

-Dev/test clusters are the lowest cost option, which make them great for service evaluation, conducting PoCs, and scenario validations.
+Dev/test clusters are the lowest cost option, which makes them great for service evaluation, conducting PoCs, and scenario validations.
 They're limited in size and can't grow beyond a single node.
-There is no Azure Data Explorer markup charge and also no product SLA for these clusters.
+There's no Azure Data Explorer markup charge and also no product SLA for these clusters.

 Production clusters contain two or more nodes for engine and data management and operate under the Azure Data Explorer SLA.